networkit/networkit/networkit/cpp/io/NetworkitBinaryGraph.md

     uint64_t offsetTranspose;
     uint64_t offsetWeightLists;
     uint64_t offsetWeightTranspose;
+    uint64_t offsetAdjIdLists;
+    uint64_t offsetAdjIdTranspose;
 };
 ```
 - magic: A constant value used to identify the file format version.
-    - The current version is '*nkbg003*' which supports weighted, undirected and directed graphs.
+    - The current version is '*nkbg002*' which supports weighted, undirected and directed graphs.
 - checksum: Currently not used
 - features: Contains the graph information bitwise
     - Bit 0 : directed or undirected
     - Bit 1-3 : the weight format of the graph.
 Below are the possible formats:
         - 0 = Graph is unweighted
         - 1 = Weights are unsigned integers
         - 2 = Weights are signed integers
         - 3 = Weights are doubles
         - 4 = Weights are floats
-	- Bit 4 = proper edge indexing
+    - Bit 4 = edge indices are present
 - nodes : The number of nodes the graph has
 - chunks: The number of chunks the nodes have been divided in
 - offsetBaseData: Offset of base data in the file